ScintillatorSynth/scintillatorsynth.org/content/en/docs/Developer Documentation/Scintillator-Scinth-Server-Command-Reference.md

 </table>

 Stops a node abruptly, removes it from its group, and frees its memory.
 More than one nodeID may be specified as additional integer arguments in the message.
+If a node is a group this command will free all contained nodes as well.